-&lt;sup>17 The SNRA project reviewed and analyzed authoritative U.S. Government studies of trends of direct relevance to national preparedness.
+&lt;sup>18 The SNRA project reviewed and analyzed authoritative U.S. Government studies of trends of direct relevance to national preparedness.

-&lt;sup>18 The above event description describes the actual scenario modeled in 2011 for the SNRA.
-It represents a specific scenario of a more general SNRA hazard event, defined as: "An unintentional introduction of an animal disease into the domestic livestock or poultry population occurs in the U.S. resulting in direct economic losses greater than \$100 million."
-FMD was selected as a representative proxy for all animal disease threats to the U.S. expansion of the underlying data set to include additional animal diseases is a priority for the next iteration of the SNRA.
+&lt;sup>19 The above event description describes the actual scenario modeled in 2011 for the SNRA.
+It represents a specific scenario of a more general SNRA hazard event, defined as: "An unintentional introduction of an animal disease into the domestic livestock or poultry population occurs in the United States resulting in direct economic losses greater than \$100 million."
+FMD was selected as a representative proxy for all animal disease threats to the United States.
+Expansion of the underlying data set to include additional animal diseases is a priority for the next iteration of the SNRA.

-&lt;sup>19 Thresholds in the SNRA were designed by participants to capture exceptional events which rise above the national risk baseline: thresholds in Table 1 generally represent the best possible compromise between this intention and the constraints of data availability.
+&lt;sup>20 Thresholds in the SNRA were designed by participants to capture exceptional events which rise above the national risk baseline: thresholds in Table 1 generally represent the best possible compromise between this intention and the constraints of data availability.
 Uniformity in thresholds across similar events was attempted where possible, but was not always possible.
 For example, many of the natural disaster hazards share a threshold of \$100 million, while drought, winter storms, and space weather have a \$1 billion threshold.
-For drought and winter storms, a higher threshold was required to capture only those exceptional drought and storm events that rise above the normal national risk baseline: multiple instances of droughts and winter storms causing direct economic damages in the
+For drought and winter storms, a higher threshold was required to capture only those exceptional drought and storm events that rise above the normal national risk baseline: multiple instances of droughts and winter storms causing direct economic damages in the hundreds of millions occur every year in the Nation.
+Space weather events are also constant occurrences: a higher threshold was required to capture events surpassing the "100-year storm," which the electric power industry has suggested would cause direct economic loss in the billions of dollars, at minimum.